 - Blue, green, or hazel eyes are all more sensitive to UV rays

 - Wearing a hat with your sunglasses further increases your UV protection

 With all the extra sunshine, outdoor activities, and increased vacations to the beach in the summer, your eyes are much more likely to get some heavy UV exposure.
 Sunglasses are a great way to reduce this exposure, and therefore reduce your risk for cataracts or other painful conditions.
 Not only that, but the right pair of sunglasses will work as a fashion statement.
 There's no cooler way to practice optical health.

 To find out more about caring for your eyes and treating conditions like cataracts or pterygium, contact the ophthalmologists at Seeta Eye Care Centers today.
-We serve patients in Poughkeepsie, Fishkill, Carmel, and throughout the Hudson Valley.
+We serve patients in Poughkeepsie, Yorktown, Carmel, and throughout the Hudson Valley.
 Call 845-454-1025 to set up an appointment.